 Most files are arranged into words.
-It is very easy to split a line of text using Python into an array of words.
+It is very easy to split a line of text using Python into a list of words.
 Create a new Python script

 total_nwords += nwords uses the